sumeetrajpal/MessageManager/README.md

 ## Some MessageManager Features

-- Optimized usage of system timers;
+- Optimized system timers utilization
 - Optimized traffic used for service messages (replies and acknowledgements);
 - Connection awareness (leveraging ConnectionManager) and device/agent.send status to avoid useless operations when there is no connection with the corresponding party;